rayhanrsb/animal-kingdom/README.md

 `#[account(mut, constraint = payer.key.to_string() == String::from("kq29PDUDGccE8WWACB76XVyn56TuozLfyGQ9NTDRyxH"))]`

 This protects the platform from malicious users creating fake NFTs to steal money from donors.

+#### Buying an NFT

+The `transfer_nft` function starting on line 224 is responsible for handling the transfer of an NFT.
+It handles sending 50% of the transaction to the DAO treasury, a PDA derived with `seeds = [b"treasury".as_ref()]`.
+It sends the other 50% to the relevant organisation's address.
+It then transfers the NFT from the ATA of the PDA which currently holds the token to the ATA of the payer's wallet.

 #### DAO elections and voting